cokeSchlumpf/rethink-it/iib-soap-async-request.md

-# Howto: IBM Integration Bus' SOAPAsyncRequest node by example
+# Howto: IBM Integration Bus' SOAP Async Request node by example

 In my current project I'm using the SOAPAsyncRequest Node to call a backend WebService.
 I was struggling a few hours to find out how I could transfer user context data from the request to the response flow.